HSPK/apiclient/README.md

-# API Client
+# Fast Client

 Simple API Client.
+Fast and easy to use.

 # Features